Specialist Property Option Agreement Legal Advice

 - the address of the property

-- the option fee
+- the option fee, if any

 - the length of the lease option